-Regulation 36B of Insolvency and Bankruptcy Board of India (Insolvency Resolution Process for Corporate Persons) Regulations, 2016 lays down the provision for request for resolution plans by the Resolution Professional.
-The said regulation states the following:
+Regulation 36B of Insolvency and Bankruptcy Board of India (Insolvency Resolution Process for Corporate Persons) Regulations, 2016 [Inserted by Notification No. IBBI/2018-19/GN/REG031, dated 3rd July, 2018] lays down the provision for request for resolution plans by the resolution Professional, the said regulation states the following:

-- (1) The resolution professional shall issue the information memorandum, evaluation matrix and a request for resolution plans, within five days of the date of issue of the provisional list under sub regulation (10) of regulation 36A to- - > every prospective resolution applicant in the provisional list; and - every prospective resolution applicant who has contested the decision of the resolution professional against its non-inclusion in the provisional list.

-(2) The request for resolution plans shall detail each step in the process, and the manner and purposes of interaction between the resolution professional and the prospective resolution applicant, alongwith corresponding time lines.
+- 1. The resolution professional shall issue the information memorandum, evaluation matrix and a request for resolution plans, within five days of the date of issue of the provisional list under sub-regulation (10) of Regulation 36A to - every prospective resolution applicant in the provisional list; and - every prospective resolution applicant who has contested the decision of the resolution professional against its non-inclusion in the provisional list. - 2.
+The request for resolution plans shall detail each step in the process, and the manner and purposes of interaction between the resolution professional and the prospective resolution applicant, along with corresponding timelines. - 3.
+The request for resolution plans shall allow prospective resolution applicants a minimum of thirty days to submit the resolution plan(s).